raviqqe/ssf/ssf/src/ir/README.md

 In the ssf IR, heap allocation happens in the following cases:

 - To create boxed constructors of ADTs.
-- To create closures in let-function expressions.
+- To create closures in let-functions expressions.